 We always have coffee in the house, my daily cup is what keeps me somewhat sane and I just love the smell of coffee, so every time the kids play with this playdough with coffee grounds, the room smells incredible.

 My daughter loves the way the playdough smells and feels.
-She especially loves the sounds it makes when she's laying with it and says, "it's so satisfying to listen to."
-I actually catch her running to play with it for a few minutes just so she can hear that sound.
+She especially loves the sounds it makes when she's lying with it and says, "It's so satisfying to listen to."
+I catch her running to play with it for a few minutes just so she can hear that sound.

 While this is as much fun as playdough, the texture is very close to that of kinetic sand.
 This is a great sensory activity for kids to play with!